-The largest component in the Fund's portfolio is U.S. and international investments which make up over 60% of the total portfolio.
+The largest component in the Fund's portfolio is U.S. and international investments which make up approximately 71% of the total portfolio.
 The holdings in this segment are accomplished largely via allocations to our own U.S. dollar funds, and by holdings in specialist third party managers such as Franklin Templeton and Overseas Asset Management.
-Of these investments, the largest investments are in our own Fortress Global Funds, which are domiciled in the Cayman Islands (management fees related to the Fund's investments in these funds are rebated by Fortress to avoid double charging).
+Of these investments, the largest investments are in our own Fortress Global Funds, which are domiciled in the Cayman Islands.
+(Management fees related to the Fund's investments in these funds are rebated by Fortress to the Fund to avoid double charging.)
 Allocating to these funds allows us to gain efficient and consistent access to portfolios of high-quality shares at attractive valuations, and to adjust the Fund's exposures across the main areas of U.S., international and emerging markets as needed.

-The average valuations of the Fund's global holdings continued to be excellent, and we think, consistent with meaningful future returns.
-Cash and equivalents ended the year at 4% of the portfolio, which leaves approximately \$23 million of flexibility for investment or client redemption needs.
+The average valuations of the Fund's global holdings continued to be excellent, and we think consistent with meaningful future returns.
+Cash and equivalents ended the year at 2.5% of the portfolio, which leaves approximately \$18 million of flexibility for investment or other liquidity needs.

-The following graph summarises the Fund's geographic distribution as of September 30, 2023, based where possible on the country of primary risk.
+The following graph summarises the Fund's geographic distribution as of September 30, 2024, based where possible on the country of primary risk.
 For a complete list of the Fund's holdings as of year-end please see the notes to the accompanying financial statements.